specify/specify7/README.md

 To build Specify 7 use the default make target.

-> You will need to install `wheel` if you don't have it installed on your system before building:
-> `pip install wheel`

 ```shell
 cd specify7
 source ve/bin/activate
 make
 ```

-> Note, if `source` command is not available on our system, try running
+> Note, if `source` command is not available on your system, try running
 > `. ve/bin/activate` instead

 Other make targets: